mggg/gerrytools/user_guide/user/mgrp.md

 Every run has three parts:

 1. A runner configuration identifies the host input, output directory, and log directory.
-2. A run-info object contains the sampler settings and validates them before Docker starts.
+2. A run-spec object contains the sampler settings and validates them before Docker starts.
-3. `RunContainer` mounts the input read-only, runs the configured engine, writes stderr to a log, and removes the temporary container when the `with` block exits.
+3. `RunnerSession` mounts the input read-only, runs the configured engine, writes stderr to a log, and removes the temporary container when the `with` block exits.

-When the container starts, `RunContainer` tries to pull the pinned `mgggdev/replicate` image and falls back to a local copy if the pull fails.
+When the container starts, `RunnerSession` tries to pull the pinned `mgggdev/replicate` image and falls back to a local copy if the pull fails.
 The running container has networking disabled.
 See {doc}`Docker setup <../topics/docker>` for installation and daemon troubleshooting.